 Most importantly, wearing a helmet can mean the difference between life or death in a crash.
 Without a helmet, you’re twice as likely to suffer a traumatic brain injury in a motorcycle accident.
 Helmets should be replaced after a crash, or every five years.

 When you need a practiced motorcycle accident lawyer, trust our experienced lawyers.
 We work hard to investigate every aspect of your case.
-Our Newton and Elmwood Park, NJ investigative teams will review police reports, photographs, and testimony to pick out any indications of negligence.
+Our Elmwood Park, NJ investigative teams will review police reports, photographs, and testimony to pick out any indications of negligence.
 Our attention to detail ensures your case will be heard and will give you a clear advantage in negotiations or in court.
 Contact us today to start planning your case with a skilled motorcycle accident attorney.